In what ways does Nordea support local communities?

 In addition to financial education, Nordea’s community involvement initiatives are centred on promoting children’s and young people’s access to sports and culture.

-In Denmark, Nordea is the main sponsor of the Danish Handball Federation’s youth activities.
-Nordea’s contribution goes mainly to the recruitment of more coaches and to the support of summer camps for children.
+In Denmark, Nordea is a main sponsor of Team Danmark, the Danish Olympic Committee and the Danish Handball Federation youth activities.
+Nordea’s contribution to the latter goes mainly to the recruitment of more coaches and to the support of summer camps for children.

-In Finland, the Nordea Jean Sibelius Orchestra gives young musicians the opportunity to perform with top professionals.
-Since 2007, more than 250 musicians aged 12 to 30 have participated in the orchestra holding regular performances.
+In Finland, the Nordea Jean Sibelius Orchestra gives young musicians the opportunity to practice and perform with top professionals.
+The orchestra has performed regularly since 2007.

 In Sweden, Nordea supports yong athletes through the Olympia fund.
 Nordea is the main sponsor of Sweden’s Olympic Committee and contributes in this way to Swedish success in future Olympic games.

 In Norway, Nordea supports The Norwegian Olympic Committee and Confederation of Sport (NIF).
 The agreement includes both top-level sports and sports with strong focus on children and youth.
 Nordea also supports childrens' and young people's golf and soccer, various cultural initiatives and the Norwegian NHO-Confederation of Norwegian Enterprise.